eerimoq/simba/doc/user-guide.rst

 An application is an executable consisting of zero or more packages.

-See below for the application file tree.
-The application **must** have a file called main.c.
-It should contain the application entry function ``main()``.
+An application file tree can either be created manually or by using the tool `simba`_.
+See `How to create an application`_ for a guide of how to create an application using `simba`_.

 .. code-block:: text

-    my_application
-    ├── config.h
+   myapp
-    ├── main.c                   # application entry
+   ├── main.c
    └── Makefile

-Makefile
-^^^^^^^^

 Package
 ~~~~~~~

 A package is a container of modules.

+A package file tree can either be created manually or by using the
+tool `simba`_.
+See `How to create a package`_ for a guide of how to
+create a package using `simba`_.

+A package file tree **must** be organized as seen below.
+This is
+required by the build framework and `Simba` tools.

-See below for the package file tree.
-See the inline comments for
-details about files and folders contents.
+See the inline comments for details about the files and folders
+contents.

 .. code-block:: text